InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/code-of-conduct.md

 ## Implementation

-The adoption of well-known covenants, such as the [Contributor Covenant](https://www.contributor-covenant.org/), or the adaptation of some internal covenant for members of the organization are good starting points for implementation of this pattern.
+The adoption of well-known handbooks, such as the [Contributor Covenant](https://www.contributor-covenant.org/), or the adaptation of some internal employee handbooks for members of the organization are good starting points for implementation of this pattern.
-However, adopting the following life cycle can improve the implementation and adoption of the Code of Conduct in an InnerSource community:
+However, adopt the following life cycle can improve the implementation and adoption of the Code of Conduct in an InnerSource community:

 1. Collaboratively draft the Code of Conduct, involving input from community members representing diverse perspectives.
 2. Seek feedback and consensus from the community to ensure buy-in and ownership of the guidelines.
-3. Publish the finalized documents in a prominent location accessible to all community members, such as the InnerSource platform or collaboration tools.
+3. Publish the finalized documents in a prominent location accessible to all community members, such as the [InnerSource portal](https://patterns.innersourcecommons.org/p/innersource-portal) or communication channels.
 4. Regularly review and update the Code of Conduct as needed to reflect evolving community norms and values.

 A good practice for the third point is to share the Code of Conduct in each InnerSource community repository as a file named `CODE_OF_CONDUCT.md`.
+In order to avoid content duplication of the Code of Conduct, another good practice is include a reference to a centralized resource within the organization where the content is published to all the InnerSource projects.
 This file can be part of the [Standard Base Documentation](../2-structured/base-documentation.md) of any InnerSource project repository.

 ![CODE_OF_CONDUCT.md](../../assets/img/code-of-conduct/CODE_OF_CONDUCT-for-the-community.png)

+It is important to understand that simply adopting a Code of Conduct will not prevent conflict or toxicity in the InnerSource project.
+The [Core Team](https://patterns.innersourcecommons.org/p/core-team) and [Dedicated Community Leader](https://patterns.innersourcecommons.org/p/dedicated-community-leader) are responsible for the safe, fair, and transparent enforcement of the community's code of conduct.
+That responsibility will imply provide a reporting process, a gathering information process and the consequences of any unacceptable behavior.
+These references must be part of the Code of Conduct to encourage the behavior expected in the InnerSource project.

 ## Resulting Context